BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 ### Digital Butterworth Filter

-To convert the digitalize the analog filter we can apply the so called *[bilinear transform](https://en.wikipedia.org/wiki/Bilinear_transform)*.
+To digitalize the analog filter we can apply the so-called *[bilinear transform](https://en.wikipedia.org/wiki/Bilinear_transform)*.
 It is a first order Padé approximant of the natural logarithm function that is an exact mapping of the $z$-plane to the $s$-plane, where $s := i \omega$.

 When the *Laplace transform* is performed on a discrete-time signal (with each element of the discrete-time sequence attached to a correspondingly delayed unit impulse), the result is precisely the [$z$-transform](sec-z-transform) of the discrete-time sequence with the substitution of